UvaisHassan/UvaisFlipkart/README.md

 # UvaisFlipkart
-Python program to create a CSV file of first 40 search results from Flipkart
+Python program to create a CSV file of first 5 search result pages from Flipkart

-- Copy the address of Flipkart search result
-- Paste it into my_url variable in app.py
 - Run app.py
+- Enter product to search for
+- Wait for CSV file to appear along with app.py in the folder
+- Simple as that!